-• An eye test will take about 30 minutes
+• They usually take about 30 minutes

 • You don’t need a referral from a doctor